MGCodesandStats/terms/README.md

 ## 2. EXTERNAL WEBSITES

 This website will, on occasion, feature links to external websites.
 The Author is not responsible for the contents of any external website, including that website's privacy policy which is governed under its own terms, and you choose to access these at your own risk.
-The inclusion of a link to any external website does not imply any endorsement or promotion of any kind.
+The inclusion of a link to any external website does not imply any endorsement or promotion of any kind by either party.

 ## 3. COPYRIGHT